Table of Contents

 bsub –q day -Ip ds

 Important.
-To use Discovery Studio on the Kure and KillDevil servers you will need to forward X11 packets through your ssh connection to the server you are using.
-For Windows users this involves invoking X-Win32 on your personal machine prior to logging into the server; for users of UNIX and UNIX-like operating systems this involves using the “-X” option in your ssh command when connecting to the server.
+To use Discovery Studio on the KillDevil servers you will need to forward X11 packets through your ssh connection to the server you are using.
+For Windows users this involves invoking X-Win32 on your personal machine prior to logging into the server; for users of Linux and MacOS operating systems this involves using the “-X” option in your ssh command when connecting to the server.

 Installing Locally on a Windows Machine